LeedsCodeDojo/KataPotter/README.md

 KataPotter
 ==========

-code from the first session
+Code from the first session.

-Please upload your code from the first session here!
-Ideally in a folder with your name(s) and language.

-I've put my F# one in (which I did beforehand) to kick things off.
+The event should be described somewhere in the [LCD Events Archive](http://leedscodedojo.github.io/archive.html).